Through The Fibro Fog

 Instructions

-• Add the cranberries, sugar, cinnamon (if using) and water to a saucepan and bring to the boil.
-Reduce the heat and simmer on low for 10-15 minutes until the mixture turns largely syrupy in texture.
-Allow to cool for a few minutes.
+• Add the cranberries, sugar, cinnamon (if using) and water to a pan and bring to a boil.
+Reduce the heat and simmer on low for 10-15 minutes, stirring occasionally, until the mixture turns largely syrupy in texture.
+Set aside to cool.

-• Toast your baguette slices under the grill for about eight minutes.
-Spread with cream cheese and then top with the cranberry compote.
-Drizzle with the honey, sprinkle over the fresh thyme and add a pinch of salt if using.
+• Spread the crostini with cream cheese and then top with the cranberry compote.
+Drizzle with honey, sprinkle over fresh thyme leaves and add a pinch of salt if using.

 Notes